 - The parents or guardians are required to sign the Statement of Cooperation and the student also must sign the Student’s Code of Conduct.
 The admission procedure cannot be finalized without completion of these forms.

-- Students must faithfully attend and participate in the services of a church of like faith and practice as Maranatha Baptist Bible College’s partnering churches.
+- Students must faithfully attend and participate in the services of a church of like faith and practice as Maranatha’s partnering churches.
 Services include Sunday school, Sunday morning, Sunday evening, and Wednesday evening.

-Academy students have the opportunity to receive classroom credit for college-level courses through Maranatha Online, Maranatha Baptist Bible College, and other options with administrative approval.
+Academy students have the opportunity to receive classroom credit for college-level courses through Maranatha Online, Maranatha, and other options with administrative approval.

 To enroll as a full-time Academy student, a student must take a minimum of five Academy classes.
 The Academy student will be limited to no more than six (6) college classroom credit hours per semester.
 A special exception may be granted during the second semester.
 College application, library, and student benefit fees are waived.
 The only charges are college tuition fee per credit hour and normal course expenses (textbook, lab fees, classroom materials, etc.).